Religion in Myanmar: Buddhism

 The Payathonzu Temple is built in the Mon style.

 Buddhism in Myanmar is predominantly of the Theravada tradition, practised by about 90% of the country's population.
 It is the most religious Buddhist country in terms of the proportion of monks in the population and proportion of income spent on religion.

 Adherents are most likely found among the dominant ethnic Bamar, Shan, Rakhine, Mon, Karen, and Chinese who are well integrated into Burmese society.
 Monks, collectively known as the Sangha, are venerated members of Burmese society.
 Among many ethnic groups in Myanmar, including the Bamar and Shan, Theravada Buddhism is practised in conjunction monastic orders (not to be confused with Nikaya Buddhism) with the most notable being the Thudhamma Nikaya accounting for 87% of Theravada monks.
-Mahayana Buddhism is practiced less commonly today, often among Chinese.
+Mahayana Buddhism is practised less commonly today, often among Chinese.
 However, Ari Buddhism, a form of Buddhism more related to the Mahayana or tantric traditions, was the dominant Buddhist tradition prior to the 11th century in Upper Myanmar.

 Buddhism in Myanmar dates back to at least the third century from contact between what is believed to be the Mon people of Lower Myanmar and Southern Indian kings in Nagarjunakonda. and Tambapamnidipa".
 Legends and historical accounts written centuries after the fact claim contact as far back as the lifetime of the Buddha, particularly in the traditional account of the construction of Shwedagon Pagoda 2500 years ago.
 The early Mon and Pyu became flourishing centers of Buddhism in contact with Southern India and Sri Lanka In the 11th century, the Bagan king Anawrahta converted to Theravada Buddhism after his conquests of the region driving out Ari Buddhism and incorporating traditional nats into the new Theravada sect that would become a solid part of Burmese history and culture.